howardisaacson/Introduction-to-Astronomy-Research-2018/Week3/README.md

 2. Complete Sarah's Gaia Database jupyter notebook.

 2a.
-Use this python tutorial to help you with Alma's and Sarah's tutorials:
+Use these python tutorials to help you with Alma's and Sarah's tutorials, but focus on 1. and 2. first.
+This of 2b and 2c as references for the above tutorials.

 2b. [python/matplotlib tutorial](https://matplotlib.org/users/pyplot_tutorial.html)
 2c. [python/pandas](http://pandas.pydata.org/pandas-docs/stable/10min.html)